-A daily fire log is available for review 24 hours a day on the GWPD website or in person at 2145 G Street, NW, from 8 a.m.-5 p.m.
+A daily fire log is available for review 24 hours a day on the GWPD website or in person at 2145 G Street, NW, from 8 a.m. to 5 p.m.
 Monday through Friday, excluding holidays.
 The fire log includes information about fires that occur in residential facilities, including the nature, date, time, and general location.
 A fire is defined as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.

-If a fire occurs in a GW building, community members should immediately notify GWPD at (202) 994-6111 or 911.
+If a fire occurs in a GW building, community members should immediately notify GW Emergency Services at (202) 994-6111 or 911.
 When calling, please provide as much information as possible about the location, date, time and cause of the fire.
 GWPD will initiate a response, as the department has a direct dial phone line to the DC Office of Unified Communications and can contact the fire department quickly through this communication link.
 Additionally, GWPD is the agency responsible for documenting past fires.
-Accordingly, if a member of the GW community finds evidence of a fire that has been extinguished, and the person is not sure whether GWPD has already responded, the community member should immediately notify GWPD to investigate and document the incident.
+Accordingly, if a member of the GW community finds evidence of a fire that has been extinguished, and the person is not sure whether GWPD has already responded, the community member should immediately notify GW Emergency Services to investigate and document the incident.

 The university takes fire safety seriously and has established fire safety programs for students living in on-campus residence halls.
 Specific fire evacuation plans have been developed for each residence hall and copies of these plans can be found on the inside of the door of each room.
-If your room is missing a plan on the back of your door, contact Environmental Health & Safety for assistance in obtaining a copy.
+If your room is missing a plan on the back of your door, contact Environmental Health & Safety at safety@gwu.edu for assistance in obtaining a copy.
 Students residing in on-campus residence halls participate in drills where they practice evacuation.
-In the event of a fire, students should contact GWPD by calling (202) 994-6411 or call 911, and follow the fire evacuation plan.
+In the event of a fire, students should contact GW Emergency Services by calling (202) 994-6411 or call 911, and follow the fire evacuation plan.
 The university also has specific fire safety programs for employees and contractors working on campus, such as CPR training and fire extinguisher training.
-Fire safety training can be provided upon request by calling Environmental Health & Safety at Safety@gwu.edu
+Trainings are available at safety.gwu.edu/training and fire safety training is provided upon request to Safety@gwu.edu.